solana-foundation/solana-improvement-documents/proposals/0072-feature-gate-threshold-automation.md

 activate staged features that meet the necessary stake support while preventing the activation of those that do not.

-Two new instructions, as well as two types of PDAs, will be added to the Feature Gate program.
+Two new instructions and one new type of PDA will be added to the Feature Gate program.
 They are detailed in this proposal.

 The new process is comprised of the following steps: